 Should I choose British Native plants for my pond?

-Oxygenating plants should always be British Native plant species as all the Non-Native are highly vigorous in Summer and some can be suspect in our Winters.
+Oxygenating plants should always be British Native plant species.
 In a new pond, the stocking rate for oxygenating plants should be two bunches/portions or 9cm pots per m² of surface area.

 Not all the marginal pond plant species for a wildlife pond have to be British Natives – some other Non-Native species such as Pontederia and Mentha cervina add a later flowering season for the benefit of pollinating insects and interesting leaf structure to a late season wildlife pond.
 Hence the selection in our Pond Schemes is for ‘Mainly British Native plants’ – we supplement the seasons with suitable Non British Native plants where relevant.